-The i3-6100 has been featured in many of my builds and is a great CPU when you are on a budget.
-This thing will easily last you for a few years of intense gaming.
+The AMD 2600x has been featured in many of my more expensive builds is the best CPU you can get for under $200.
+It’s just a complete beast for gaming and for processing tasks in general.
+The 2600x will easily last you for a few years of intense gaming.

-One hot topic is that processors need more cores to keep up with the processing demands of modern gaming and the i3-6100 only has two, but Intel’s hyperthreading makes this dual core processor a much more viable option.
-The i3-6100 is also very good at running multiple applications at once due its hyperthreading making it ideal for people who love multi-tasking
+One hot topic is that processors need more cores to keep up with the processing demands of modern gaming and the RX 580 has six! but AMD’s threading makes this the equivalent to a 12 core processor which is insane!
+The RX 580 is also very good at running multiple applications at once due its high core count and threading making it ideal for people who love multi-tasking

 This processor also comes with a fan and heatsink which will save you more money in the long run.

-This is another amazing ATX motherboard by the company, MSI.
+This is another amazing ATX motherboard by the company, ASRock b450 motherboard.
 I’ve been using their motherboards a lot due to them making high-quality motherboards and drivers for a great price.

-For RAM, I picked the Kingston Hyper X fury 8gb pack.
-Unlike my 400 dollar PC build, At this price range 8gbs of ram is vital or you will not be able to draw out the power of the rest of the components of this build.
-I might even recommend getting 16 GB’s of ram in the future (there’s no real need for this at the moment).
+For RAM, I picked the Corsair LPX Vengeance 16gb pack.
+Unlike my 400 dollar PC build, At this price range 16gbs of ram is vital or you will not be able to draw out the power of the rest of the components of this build.
+I might even recommend getting 32 GB’s of ram in the future (there’s no real need for this at the moment).